a-kore/RPQ-pytorch/README.md

 ### Layers

 A set of common layers are re-implemented with quantized weights.
 It follows the same usage as `torch.nn` modules with an extra argument for the `num_codebooks` for each layer.
-For each layer, the `out_features`/`num_embeddings` must be divisuble by the `num_codebooks`.
+For each layer, the `out_features`/`num_embeddings` must be divisible by the `num_codebooks`.

 ```python
 from rpq.nn import RPQLinear